scandipwa/docs.scandipwa.com/content/docs/plugin-mechanism.md

 > **Note**:
 >
-> this videos are going to be updated, they are **much less relevant** then the text documentation.
-Use them to understand the main workflows, but seek **ONLY** these guidelines that are described in this article, because many things changed since these two videos have been released.
+> These videos are going to be updated, they are **much less relevant** then the text documentation.
+Use them to understand the main workflow, but seek **ONLY** these guidelines that are described in this article, because many things changed since these two videos have been released.

 ### Implementing an extension from scratch
 <div class="video">